 Structural comparison of SCCmec elements.

-SCCmec elements commonly share the following characteristics.
+SCCmec elements identified to date commonly share the following characteristics.

 (1) They carry a mec gene complex (mec).

 (2) They carry a ccr gene complex (ccr).

 (3) They have characteristic directly-repeated nucleotide sequences (DRs) and inverted-complementary sequences (IRs) at both ends.

 (4) They integrate into ISS (integration site sequence for SCCmec), which is located at 3’ end of orfX.

 In the structure of SCCmec elements, the regions other than ccr gene complex (ccr) and mec gene complex (mec) are designated junkyard (J) regions.
 The junkyard regions comprise three parts: J1 (the region between ccr and the chromosomal region flanking SCCmec), J2 (the region between mec and ccr), and J3 (the region between orfX and mec).

 Diversities in the structure of SCCmec elements.